-In Europe, Italy Has the Highest Population of Vegetarians, in Excess of 10% (World Atlas)
+In Europe, Italy is Among The Countries With the Highest Population of Vegetarians, in Excess of 10% (World Atlas)

-Italians lead the charge toward a more conscious form of living with awareness of animal rights and environmental health, prompting a shift to vegetarianism to the tune of 10% of the population.
+Almost 8-10% of Italians follow a vegetarian diet, as different surveys correspond to different results.
+Italians lead the change toward a more conscious form of living with awareness of animal rights and environmental health, prompting a shift to vegetarianism to the tune of 10% of the population.
 Besides, I think wine and vegetarian food just go better together!

 The Total Vegetarian Population in Austria Is 9% (World Atlas)

 Next on my list of vegetarian countries is Austria, with 9% of its people enjoying a vegetarian diet.
 I love Vienna’s vegetarian markets.